NehrDani/Datepicker/README.md

 ### Options

+* container - The container where the Datepicker will be rendered into.
 * onSelect (date) - Callback that returns the selected Date.
 * firstDay *(Default: 0)* - Starting day of the week from 0-6 (0 = Sunday, 6 = Saturday).
 * minDate *(Default: null)* - Defines the minimum available Date.